-Cultural Resources are protected by law under the Indian Antiquities Articles of the North Carolina Administrative Code and Section 106 of the National Historic Preservation Act of 1966.
-Section 106 protects properties that possess significance but have not yet been listed or formally determined eligible for listing in the National Register.
-The State Historic Preservation Office (SHPO) in Raleigh, North Carolina will be contacted if archaeological artifacts are uncovered during the construction.
+Cultural Resources are protected by law under Chapter 70 of the North Carolina General Statutes and Section 106 of the National Historic Preservation Act of 1966.
+Section 106 requires federal agencies with jurisdiction over a proposed action to account for any sites eligible for inclusion on the National Register of Historic Places.
+For Briar Chapel, the US Army Corps of Engineers has authority over wetland permitting; information regarding the wetland permit area will be submitted to the State Historic Preservation Office (SHPO) in Raleigh.
+SHPO will be contacted if archaeological artifacts are uncovered during the construction.